Metnew/suicrux/docs/env_vars.md

 > if you don't know what is environment variables - [this link is for you](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps)

 Environment variables are very important for configuration.
+Some variables are used for webpack configuration, other variables are used in code (using `webpack.DefinePlugin`).

 ## Frontend

 #### `GA_ID (default:false)`: